ELEVATE-Project/documents/src/docusaurus/docs/settingup-bbb.md

     ```
     sudo bbb-conf --status
     ```
-6. Restart the BigBlueButton Server using the following command:
+6. Restart the BigBlueButton server using the following command:

     ```
     sudo bbb-conf --restart